scollier/demo/README.md

 oc describe route ara
 ```

-After deploying a virtual machine we will test connectivity using `curl`.
-This will be covered in a later section.

 ## Install KubeVirt

 In this section, download the `kubevirt.yaml` file and explore it.
 Then, apply it from the upstream github repo.